mariodiasbatista/object-detection/README.md

 # 🚀 object-detection

-**Demo a simple flow in object detection stages :**
+**Demo a simple flow in object detection in some scenarios approaching  :**

   **Training**

-   - *Anotated Images from [Open Images Dataset](https://storage.googleapis.com/openimages/web/visualizer/index.html) (easy process)*

-   - *Custom annotated images from the user (hard process)*

   **Inference**
-  - *Put the model running in real scenarios with random object and see the output.*

 ## 📌 Table of Contents